tgfrerer/island/plan.md

 * if two objects communicate by sharing an object, communication should be strictly pipeline-style, i.e. the consumer is not allowed to write back to the object borrowed from the provider.
-This makes it easier to reason about data-flow. we should also enforce that borrowing is an atomic operation, i.e. the provider *must not* be able to write to an object once it has been handed out for reading.
+This makes it easier to reason about data-flow.
+We should also enforce that borrowing is an atomic operation, i.e. the provider *must not* be able to write to an object once it has been handed out for reading.